vastbinderj/dotfiles/README.md

         > exec -l $SHELL                    # reload your shell
         > ./installGolang.sh                # build golang from source
         > ./setupVim.sh                     # configure vim and install plugins

+Be sure to change the `$HOME/.gitconfig` to your git settings and email address or I'll get credit for your git commits.

 ## Manual steps for just setting up vim